The Kitchen (2019 film): Plot

-Four months pass and the husbands are released; Kevin is determined to reassert his power as Helen's heir, Jimmy pressures Kathy to help him leave their life of crime and start over, and Rob is furious that Claire has left him for Gabriel.
-When Rob strikes Claire for refusing to take him back, she pulls a gun from under her pillow and kills him.
+Four months pass and the husbands are released; Kevin is determined to reassert his power as Helen's heir; disliking their household's current division of labour, Jimmy pressures Kathy to give up what she is doing; Rob is furious that Claire has left him for Gabriel.

+When Rob strikes Claire several times for refusing to take him back, she shoots him with a gun from under her pillow.
 Coretti then contacts the women and warns them that Kevin, backed by other members of the family, has ordered them to be whacked for the deaths of Helen and Rob.
-Ruby then pays the Coretti family to have her husband and his friends murdered, but Kathy makes her drop Colin, whom she is fond of, from the list.
-The hit goes through, but Claire is then killed by Colin in an act of revenge.
+Ruby then pays the Coretti family to have her husband and his friends murdered, however, Kathy makes her drop the young Colin whom she is fond of from the list, and demands the Coretti family not hurt Jimmy.
+Kevin and the implicated family members are killed.
+In an act of revenge, the young Colin kills Claire before being shot by Gabriel.

 After Claire's funeral, Kathy realizes that Ruby has been secretly keeping an FBI agent on the family's payroll.
-Ruby explains that she set up their husbands to be arrested, as Kevin refused to let her have a role in the family.
-Kathy later finds that Jimmy is being sheltered by the Coretti family and taken their children with him out of anger for Kathy not respecting his wishes and not treating him as an equal in their relationship.
-Feeling betrayed, Kathy informs Coretti that her husband no longer has the family's protection, and Jimmy is whacked.
+Ruby explains that she set up their husbands to be arrested, as Kevin had refused to let her have a role in the family.
+Kathy finds that Jimmy is trying to make a deal with the Coretti family to deal with him and cut Kathy out.
+He takes his children as protection against the Corettis.
+He tells Kathy that she "didn't have a place" in the world for him, and her mobster career was "humiliating" to him.

+Losing trust in Jimmy for "put[ting] [his] ego before [their] children's safety", Kathy tells Alfonso Coretti she relinquishes protection over her husband, and the Corettis whack Jimmy.
+At Jimmy's funeral, Kathy tells her father that she entered the crime business not for the sake of her children but to attain autonomy.

 Ruby asks Kathy to meet her so they can discuss what to do next.
 When Kathy arrives, she finds that Ruby is waiting with Gabriel to kill her so she can take over as sole boss.
 Having anticipated this, Kathy reconciles with the O'Carroll family and brings all of their muscle as backup to the meeting.
 Gabriel admits that with Claire dead, he no longer has any ties to the mob and deserts Ruby.
 Kathy tells Ruby that from now on, they will share the responsibility of leading the family.
 The film ends with Kathy and Ruby making plans to expand their territory to Uptown.